 For the first 120 days from your Aliyah date you can enter and exit Israel with your foreign passport.
 After this time you are required to travel abroad with an Israeli travel document (Teudat Maavar).
 You can start applying for your Teudat Maavar 90 days after your Aliyah date.

 When traveling abroad, make sure to have both your Teudat Maavar and foreign passport available.
 Leave and return to Israel using both documents, but enter your country of origin using your foreign passport only.
 For example, if you are a Canadian Oleh, exit Israel using both your Teudat Maavar and your Canadian passport, but enter Canada using your Canadian passport only.

 As soon as you start to plan an overseas trip, apply for your Israeli travel documents at your local branch of Misrad Hapnim (Ministry of the Interior).
 The average time it takes to receive a Teudat Maavar approximately 7 business days.
 However, this process can take longer during official Israeli holidays such as Pesach and Sukkot.

 Make sure to request a Teudat Maavar well in advance.

-- You can only apply for the Teudat Maavar after 3 months from your Aliyah date, do not try going to Misrad Hapnim before the 3 months are up as they will not allow you to apply.
+- You can only apply for the Teudat Maavar 90 days from your Aliyah date.
+Do not try going to Misrad Hapnim before the 90 days are up as they will not allow you to apply.

-- If you are traveling abroad and leave Israel within the first three months but return to Israel after the first three months, you are entitled to travel on your foreign passport.
+- If you are traveling abroad and leave Israel within 120 days but return to Israel after the 120 days, you are entitled to travel on your foreign passport.
 When you return to Israel, apply for a Teudat Maavar.